jyixzhou/GitHub-Tutorial/Activity_Instructions_Part_2.md

 ## GitHub Tutorial on Version Control
-A list of instructions, demonstrations and activities
+A list of instructions, demonstrations and activities on incorporating version control into your reproducible workflow, for those interested

 ### Preparations
 Git Installation on MacOS and Windows: